 Most performances, productions, rehearsals and singing practices are held at the Foster War Memorial Arts Centre although we have occasionally done outside events such as Alice in Wonderland, staged in Pearl Park, and have even toured to Leongatha (Don’s Party), Yarram (A Funny Thing Happened on the Way to the Forum) and Georgetown in Tasmania (Follow the Star).

-Every year we host a one-act play festival over the weekend of the third Saturday in August.
+Every year we host a one-act play festival over the weekend of the fourth Saturday in August.
 With sponsorship from the local Community Bank branch of Bendigo Bank the festival developed into an amazing event, with the Bruce Crowl Award for the Most Outstanding Production including a prize cheque of $1000.